Skipped to content

 The development of this project wouldn’t be possible without the collaboration and support of our industry partners.
 Industry and government have engaged in a joint letter of intent, as the participation of both sectors is needed to ensure the successful transition to a lower emissions future.

-Our valued partners Cement Australia, CSL, Carnival Cruise Line, Royal Caribbean Cruise Line and MSC Cruises are committed to the future use of Shore Power in the Bays Port precinct and will be investing significantly to retrofit their vessels or scheduling their existing fleet to be ready to connect to our Shore Power facilities.
-Click here to see the signed Letter of Intent from all co-operating industry partners.
+Our valued partners Cement Australia, CSL, Carnival Cruise Line, Royal Caribbean Cruise Line and MSC Cruises are committed to the future use of Shore Power in the Bays Port precinct and will ensure that future frequently visiting ships are capable of connecting to our Shore Power facilities.

 Shore Power considerations